By MARYA SALAMAT

 Carpio told Bulatlat that she also wants the immediate implementation of the SSS pension hike.
 She is one of the few with relatively higher monthly pension because, as she explained, her husband was an engineer and he died on the job at ABS-CBN.
 Still, she yearns for the promised pension hike to add to her budget for maintenance medication and other needs.

 She thinks the issue of SSS pension hike is that crucial that in her opinion, “if Noynoy Aquino had approved rather than vetoed the proposal, Mar Roxas might have won the election.”

 Having failed for the time being to enter the SSS gates, Carpio did not hesitate in joining the picket protest when she and her cousin were invited.

 ‘Social Security is a social service’

-In frustrating the demand for pension hike, the SSS executives’ seemed to be guarding the SSS fund life, but as Anakpawis pointed out, they are also richly rewarding themselves with bonuses and per diems, and helping big businesses by investing some of the funds in their projects.
+In frustrating the demand for pension hike, the SSS executives claimed they are guarding the SSS fund life, but as Anakpawis pointed out, they are also richly rewarding themselves with bonuses and per diems and helping big businesses by investing some of the funds in their projects.

 The Anakpawis Partylist Representative said statements like these only reveal how the Philippine government is more in service of capitalists than the working poor and the majority.